Blair, Madigan and the Rhinos

 Sara says, “I talk to community leaders across Chicago about what we can actually do for these children.
 Through our outreach with community members who share similar messages, we know that there is a debilitating and developmental effect on children who experience violence around them and the loss of their parent or sibling to homicide.
 It has been more than eye opening.”

 So, what is it like to experience camp as a volunteer?
 She describes the before and after by saying, “We all walk in vulnerable and raw.
 We leave camp knowing something special just occurred and it is only the beginning of our journey.
-Even the 16-year-old high school junior counselor and my wise-beyond-her-years, ten-year-old Little Buddy brought a lifetime of knowledge with them and laid it out for us in a way only a child could bring to tragedy.”
+Even the 16-year-old high school junior counselor and my wise-beyond-her-years, ten-year-old buddy brought a lifetime of knowledge with them and laid it out for us in a way only a child could bring to tragedy.”
 A homicide-related camp, she says, offers common ground and deeply rooted expectations that everyone will be accepted, regardless of where they are in their journey.
 “At camp, we automatically saw everyone as an equal - children and adults alike.”

 Sarah describes camp as a group of people who have traveled down many different roads coming together to see what possible good can be had from their situations.
 “This is a rare commodity in the world!” she says.
 “You see a group of children and teens who have courageously opened themselves up to a possible experience of helping themselves by making this life-changing choice.
 This is how I believe we are setting the child up for success.”